 Other supplies: 5 stitch markers, one that is different from the rest to use as end of row marker, 1 foot waste yarn; additional markers optional.

-Stitch patterns: Charted.
+Stitch patterns: Charted and written.